-Your 2024 Money Horoscope Is Here & You Need To Re-Envision
+Your 2024 Money Horoscope Is Here & You Need To Re-envision

 Capricorn Sun & Rising:

-Capricorn, you’re likely to be on top of your money game as the year begins, largely due to Mars, the Planet of Action, entering your sign for six weeks on January 4, followed by the Capricorn new moon occurring January 11.
-Whatever money intentions you set around the January 11 are likely to take about six months to manifest in your life, and by mid-year you may feel more prosperous — both within yourself and spiritually — than you have so far this decade.
+Capricorn, you’re likely to be on top of your money game as the year begins, largely due to Mars, the Planet of Action, entering your sign for six weeks on 4th January, followed by the Capricorn new moon occurring 11th January.
+Whatever money intentions you set around 11th January are likely to take about six months to manifest in your life, and by mid-year you may feel more prosperous — both within yourself and spiritually — than you have so far this decade.

 AdvertisementADVERTISEMENT

-This more abundant mindset is largely due to Pluto, the Planet of Transformation, re-entering Aquarius at the end of January, and remaining in Aquarius for the next twenty years (aside from a short shift back into Capricorn that will occur from September 1 and November 19).
+This more abundant mindset is largely due to Pluto, the Planet of Transformation, re-entering Aquarius at the end of January, and remaining in Aquarius for the next 20 years (aside from a short shift back into Capricorn that will occur from 1st September and 19th November).
 Aquarius lights up your sector of money and self-esteem, and Pluto in Aquarius is here to help you completely rebrand yourself in whatever way feels most stimulating to you.
 You’re moving differently this year, in a way that’s even more aligned with your values, which means your money moves will be less predictable, but more rewarding.

-Please note that during Saturn’s retrograde in Pisces from June 29 to November 15, Pluto’s retrograde from May 2 to October 11, and Mars’ retrograde in Leo from December 6 to January 2025, you may consider divesting your resources from organizations and businesses that support oppressive systems, and this may feel like one of the most significant money decisions you’ve made all year long.
+Please note that during Saturn’s retrograde in Pisces from 29th June to 15th November, Pluto’s retrograde from 2nd May to 11th October, and Mars’ retrograde in Leo from 6th December to January 2025, you may consider divesting your resources from organisations and businesses that support oppressive systems, and this may feel like one of the most significant money decisions you’ve made all year long.
 You can literally feel yourself shifting energetically, and this will pave the path for new forms of abundance to pour into your life, just in time for your birthday season and the Capricorn new moon at the end of the year.

 Aquarius Sun & Rising: